MystenLabs/sui/sdk/wallet-adapter/packages/wallet-standard/README.md

 - `standard:connect` - Used to initiate a connection to the wallet.
 - `sui:signAndExecuteTransaction` - Used to prompt the user to sign a transaction, then submit it for execution to the blockchain.

-These features can be implemented in your wallet class under the `features` property:
+You can implement these features in your wallet class under the `features` property:

 ```typescript
 import {